eunikitin/modern-package-boilerplate/README.md

 Used in .travis.yml and should not be used manually.
 #### `npm run lint`
 Check your code for errors and code styles
+#### `npm run prepublish`
+Hook for npm, that executes when you publishing package in npm repository.

 ### Lint
 This boilerplate uses